hallo-alex/Voice-Controlled-LLM-Assistant/README.md

 Or simply use VSCode with PlatformIO extension instead of cloning this to a wrong location that does not exist under cool OSes and managing all dependencies by hand.
 The [platformio.ini](platformio.ini) file should have all the necessary settings and deps.

-Step for changing your cedentials.h ~~remains.~~ seems to be not necessary.
+Step for changing your credentials.h ~~remains.~~ seems to be not necessary.
 At least with the version of Wifimanager that comes with platformIO.

 Current Status: compiles - I don't have any HW to test it